skadoot/skadoot/README.md

 # Shwmae! 👋

 I'm a Computer Science student at Aberystwyth University, currently in my third year of study.
-My passion lies at the intersection of code and cars.
-I'm all about software development, web design, and diving into the world of technology.
+My passion lies at the basis of logical systems.
+I'm all about software development, machine learning, and diving into the world of technology.

 ## 💻 Tech Stack

 - 🚀 Experience with: Java, Kotlin, HTML, CSS, JavaScript, PHP
-- 🛠️ Tools of the trade: Maven, Gradle, Android Studio, IntelliJ iDEA
+- 🛠️ Tools: Maven, Gradle, JetBrains Suite, Android Studio
-- 🌐 Exploring the web: Web Development, Design, and User Experience
+- 🌐 Exploring: Web Development, UI & UX Design
+- Learning: Machine Learning, AI, C++, and C#

 ## 🚗 Car Enthusiast

 In my spare time, I trade my keyboard for a wrench and delve into the world of mechanics.
-My trusty '90 Mazda MX5 is my canvas, and I love DIY projects that let me uncover the secrets under the hood.
+My trusty '90 Mazda MX5 is my project, and I love DIY projects that let me uncover the secrets under the hood.

 ## 🌍 Multilingual